nahueespinosa/usb_midi_bridge/README.md

 `app_device_cdc_basic.c` contains the main task for the CDC interface.

 `app_device_audio_midi.c` contains the main task for the MIDI interface.
+Also, if `BUTTON_DEVICE_AUDIO_MIDI` is pressed, generates a MIDI packet.

+`app_led_usb_status.c` contains the status LED update task to reflect the status of the USB connection.

 # Descriptor

-If you're looking for the descriptor of the composite device is located in `usb/usb_descriptors.c`.
+If you're looking for a descriptor for the composite device is located at `usb/usb_descriptors.c`.